Javad-Alirezaeyan/trasactional-email/README.md

     git clone https://github.com/javad86/trasactional-email.git
     </code>

+ 2. Then, open the trasactional-email directory with command: <code>cd trasactional-email/</code>
- 2. Run the following command to install nginx, mysql and laravel project to the containers of docker
+  and run the following command to build nginx, mysql and laravel project to the containers of docker
      <code>
     docker-compose up -d
     </code>